How to Turn Around an Email Marketing Mistake

 Seriously.
 We've all been there.

-In my case, it's hitting send on an email and realizing I sent it to the wrong list.
+In my case, it's hitting send on an email, and realized I sent it to the wrong list.

 It's seeing the final email launch after four people reviewed it, and there's a typo in the subject line.